Understanding Anxiety Disorders

-The Anxiety and Depression Association of America has found details that suggest that anxiety disorder is the most common mental health condition in the United States, affecting about 40 million Americans, or 18% of the population 18 and older.
+According to the Anxiety and Depression Association of America, anxiety disorder is the most common mental health condition in the United States, affecting about 40 million Americans, or 18% of the population 18 and older.

 However, not everyone experiences anxiety disorders in the same way.
 There are multiple types of anxiety disorders, and understanding the signs, the various types and treatment options can help you identify and manage your own symptoms—or support others in your life who may be experiencing the disorder’s effects.

-Everyone might experience nervousness occasionally, but when you feel the effects of anxiety disorders most of the time, or it starts to impact your daily life, it can be a sign that you might be living with an anxiety disorder—and that you may benefit from mental health support.
+Everyone might experience nervousness as a normal reaction to stress or anticipation.
+But when you sense the effects of anxiety disorders most of the time, or it starts to impact your daily life, it can be a sign that you might be living with an anxiety disorder—and that you may benefit from mental health support.

 Some people may be more likely to experience anxiety disorders than others, including: